nabingiri/NabinGiri/README.md

 ### Hi there! 👋

-I am Nabin, a graduate student at the University of Missouri - Columbia :man_student:.
+I am Nabin, a graduate student at the University of Missouri, Columbia :man_student:.

 <!--